Kitsune: Anciently-aged foxes

+Inari Shinto deity

+According to Hiroshi Moriyama, a professor at the Tokyo University of Agriculture, foxes have come to be regarded as sacred by the Japanese because they are the natural enemies of rats that eat up rice or burrow into rice paddies.
+Because fox urine has a rat-repelling effect, Japanese people placed a stone with fox urine on a hokora of a Shinto shrine set up near a rice field.
+In this way, it is assumed that people in Japan acquired the culture of respecting kitsune as messengers of Inari Okami.

 Inari's kitsune are white, a color of a good omen.
 They possess the power to ward off evil, and they sometimes serve as guardian spirits.
 In addition to protecting Inari shrines, they are petitioned to intervene on behalf of the locals and particularly to aid against troublesome nogitsune, those spirit foxes who do not serve Inari.
 Black foxes and nine-tailed foxes are likewise considered good omens.

+There can also be attendant or servant foxes associated with Inari, the Shinto deity of rice.
+Originally, kitsune were Inari's messengers, but the line between the two is now blurred so that Inari Ōkami may be depicted as a fox.
+Likewise, entire shrines are dedicated to kitsune, where devotees can leave offerings.

-According to beliefs derived from fusui (feng shui), the fox's power over evil is such that a mere statue of a fox can dispel the evil kimon, or energy, that flows from the northeast.
+According to beliefs derived from fūsui (feng shui), the fox's power over evil is such that a mere statue of a fox can dispel the evil kimon, or energy, that flows from the northeast.
 Many Inari shrines, such as the famous Fushimi Inari shrine in Kyoto, feature such statues, sometimes large numbers of them.

+Swordsmith deity

+Aburage

+The fact that Japanese soup noodles garnished with fried slice of tofu called aburage or abura-age are called kitsune udon and kitsune soba (in Eastern Japan) stems from the popular belief the Inari deity (and its fox minions) prefer to be offered the abura-age (or sushi-rice stuffed in aburage pouches, called inarizushi).

+However, the custom of offering abura-age must have arisen rather late (in the Edo Period).
+In comparison, the notion that the fox's favorite food being nezumi no abura-age (鼠の油揚げ) dates farther back, since it is attested in Oyamada Tomokiyo's Matsunoya hikki (c.
+1845), which also cites a Muromachi period work Sekyō shō (where there is a metaphor of "springing up like a fox at a yaki-nezumi [roasted rat]").